Allcz/EnableMilkyWayGalaxy/README.md

 # EnableMilkyWayGalaxy

 ## Features

-- Whatever mods you are using or it is not your game save:
+- Even if you are using mods or it is not your game save:
   - You can still upload the data, power generation by Dyson spheres, to milky way galaxy server successfully.
   - Enables unlocking achievements.